rgcstats/wearables/CodeBook.md

 ## Averaging

 The final dataset (tidymeanvalues.txt) contains mean values broken down by activity name and subject.
-Each row represents a cell defined by an activity name, subject, and measurement
+Each row represents a cell defined by an activity name, subject, and variable.
+The column meanvalue is the mean of the specified variable for this activity and subject.
+Note that only variables calculated as means or standard deviations of sets of values are included.